 Controlling Colossus Micro from your smart phone

 You already know how to access Colossus Micro from your computer/laptop.
-You connect to the ColossusMicro wifi network, open a web browser, then go to "192.168.0.1".
+You connect to the ColossusMicro wifi network, open a web browser, then go to "192.168.0.1" or "192.168.8.1".
 This same technique also works for your smart phone!
 When using your web browser, do not "search" for "192.168.0.1".
 Use your web browser's URL bar to directly go to this address.
 If that doesn't work, try "fpp.local/".

 Note: If you have trouble opening the web interface on your smart phone, disconnect from the ColossusMicro wifi network, disable your smart phone's data connection with the cell tower, then connect to the Colossus Micro wifi network again.